 Entries with asterisks (*) indicate an artist where more information is required for a proper post.

-In cases of artists who come from countries that do not use the Latin alphabet, their names will also appear in their native language to facilitate internet searches.
-In addition, if you have a copy of a Japanese book, look for these characters (撮影) which means “photographed by” and look up and accompanying characters here to help identify the artist.
+In cases of artists who come from countries that do not use the Latin alphabet, their names will also appear in their native language (when available) to facilitate internet searches.
+In addition, if you have a copy of a Japanese book, look for these characters (撮影) which precedes the name of the photographer or these (写真集) which will follow the name.
+However, the second set of characters refers to a photo album by or of someone so may also be the name of the model.
 We would happy to assist with any identifications that cannot be found here.

 Bancroft, Iris (photographer): A noted photographer in naturist groups particularly in the 1980s.
 She had a Yahoo fan site for a time.
 She did not focus on children, but those images of them show real sensitivity and I would like to feature some of her work here.
 Please put me in contact with someone who is an expert on this artist or the artist herself.

 Bartlett, Morton (sculptor/photographer): In my last visit to Graham’s he showed me an interesting exhibition catalog featuring life-like sculptures and posed photographs of young girls.
 Naturally, there is much speculation about the motivations of the artist.

 Bertoncello, Mauro (photographer): This artist is known for one published work, Chrysalides: Photodreams (1985) featuring nudes of young girls in various settings which, as he tells it, is at an age where it is still possible to “catch moments of pure spontaneity”.